-Although all partner agencies spend the year organising the provision of sites and facilities for the travellers for the period (often up to three weeks) before they are allowed on the Fair Hill site and most travellers take up these provided facilities some go where they want eg the occupation of the hay meadow at Melmerby by horses again in 2013.
+Although all partner agencies spend the year organising the provision of sites and facilities for the travellers for the period (often up to three weeks) before they are allowed on the Fair Hill site and most travellers take up these provided facilities some go where they want to causing annoyance to local residents.
 This causes problems for local communities, farmers and house holders and MASCG is obliged to make daily tours of the sites and verges to monitor the numbers and deal with any issues which arise.
-This is becoming more resource intensive for the Police and the Council.
+This is becoming more resource intensive for the Police and the two Councils.

-One of the Council's main tasks during the Fair is the monitoring of food outlets ranging from ice cream vans to burger and kebab stalls and Eden District Council's Environmental Health Officers inspect all food outlets.
+One of Eden District Council's main tasks during the Fair is the monitoring of food outlets ranging from ice cream vans to burger and kebab stalls and Eden District Council's Environmental Health Officers inspect all food outlets.
 Once satisfied that a food stall meets hygiene standards a sticker is issued.
 Sometimes it takes more than one visit before this is issued.
 Officers thoroughly examine the operator's cleanliness, cooking techniques, food storage arrangements and hand washing facilities.